 Other successful productions during the Phoenix’s history include John Gielgud’s Love for Love, which ran during the Second World War, a musical version of Chaucer’s The Canterbury Tales that ran for 2000 performances from 1968, and the 1978 Tom Stoppard play Night and Day, which ran for two years in total.

 The Phoenix Theatre was home to successful musical Blood Brothers, from 1991 acquiring famous stars to play roles in the show, including Melanie C and the Nolan Sisters.
 It became the longest-running production at the Phoenix Theatre, and indeed one of the longest-running productions ever in the West End before closing in 2012.
-The theatre is currently owned by the Ambassador Theatre Group and became the home of new Broadway musical Once in 2013 which played for just over 2 years.
+The theatre is currently owned by the Ambassador Theatre Group.
+It became the home of new Broadway musical Once in 2013 which played for just over 2 years.
+This was followed by a long-running production of Kander and Ebb musical Chicago, which starred a changing roster of big names such as Cuba Gooding Jr, Denise Van Outen and Martin Kemp.
+The show ran from March 2018 to January 2019.

 - The Exorcist, opened 20 Oct 2017, closed 10 Mar 2018